-Course Outcomes (CO): On completion of the course, students should be able to CO 1 Understand the process of memory and forgetting CO 2 Acquire knowledge about the components of thought and the development of language CO 3 Analyze the motivational concepts and the elements of emotional experience CO 4 Strengthen the knowledge about the evolution of intelligence testing.
+CO 2 Acquire knowledge about the components of thought and the development of language CO 3 Analyze the motivational concepts and the elements of emotional experience K1 - K4 CO 4 Strengthen the knowledge about the evolution of intelligence testing.
 CO 5 Understand the structure and concepts of human personality.